The old Ballycarty Castle

 However, the old Ballycarty Castle

-may be the ruin that survives to the NE of Ballycarty House.
+seems to be the ruin that survives today to the NE of Ballycarty House.

 The new Ballycarty House